 Master of Business Administration

-Many consider an MBA a “pseudo-requirement,” a simple screening tool to help employers select candidates from various applicants.
+Many consider an MBA a “pseudo-requirement,” a simple screening tool for employers to select candidates from various applicants.

 The financial services trade is highly regulated in personal finance, corporate finance, wealth management, or insurance, so a law degree is advantageous.